-If you purchase a brand name medication when a generic medication is available, your copayment will count toward your annual out-of-pocket copayment maximum but the difference in cost you pay between the generic and brand name medication will not count toward the maximum.
+If you purchase a brand name medication when a generic medication is available, your copayment will count toward your annual out-of-pocket copayment maximum, but the difference in cost you pay between the generic and brand name medication will not count toward the maximum.

-Specialty Drug Management Program
+Specialty Guideline Management

-Accredo®, the Express Scripts specialty pharmacy, ensures the appropriate use of specialty medications.
+CVS Caremark ensures the appropriate use of specialty medications.
 Many specialty medications are biotech medications that may require special handling and may be difficult to tolerate.

-The specialty medications included in this program may be used for the treatment of rheumatoid arthritis, multiple sclerosis, blood disorders, cancer, hepatitis C or osteoporosis.
-Specialty medications will be reviewed automatically for step therapy, prior authorization and quantity.
-These specialty medications will be limited to a maximum 30-day supply per prescription per fill.
+Examples of specialty medications included in this program are for the treatment of rheumatoid arthritis, multiple sclerosis, blood disorders, cancer, hepatitis C and osteoporosis.
+Specialty medications will be reviewed automatically for safety, and clinical appropriateness.
+Specialty medications will continue to be limited to a maximum 30-day supply per prescription per fill.
 Some of these specialty drugs are listed in the chart below.